Plant disease: Chemical

-Many natural and synthetic compounds can be employed to combat the above threats.
+Many natural and synthetic compounds can be employed to combat plant diseases.
 This method works by directly eliminating disease-causing organisms or curbing their spread; however, it has been shown to have too broad an effect, typically, to be good for the local ecosystem.
 From an economic standpoint, all but the simplest natural additives may disqualify a product from "organic" status, potentially reducing the value of the yield.

 Biological

-Crop rotation may be an effective means to prevent a parasitic population from becoming well-established.
-For example, protection against infection by Agrobacterium tumefaciens, which causes gall diseases in many plants, by dipping cuttings in suspensions of Agrobacterium radiobacter before inserting them in the ground to take root.
-Other means to undermine parasites without attacking them directly may exist.
+Crop rotation is a traditional and sometimes effective means of preventing pests and diseases from becoming well-established, alongside other benefits.

+Other biological methods include inoculation.
+Protection against infection by Agrobacterium tumefaciens, which causes gall diseases in many plants, can be provided by dipping cuttings in suspensions of Agrobacterium radiobacter before inserting them in the ground to take root.
-Integrated

-The use of two or more of these methods in combination offers a higher chance of effectiveness.